avnerjose/nodejs-simple-api-project/README.md

 ## 🚀️ Getting Started

-1. First, clone this repository:
+1. Clone this repository:

 ```bash
 git clone https://github.com/avnerjose/nodejs-simple-api-project.git
 ```
-2. Second, go to the folder you cloned the repository and install it's dependecies
+2. Go to the folder you cloned the repository and install it's dependecies

 ```bash
 yarn
 ```
-3. Third run the development server:
+3. Run the development server:

 ```bash
 yarn dev
 ```
-4. Fourth, open [http://localhost:3333](http://localhost:3333) with the API client app of your choice.
+4. Use the API urls with the API client app of your choice.